d-levin/spring-microservice-architecture-example/README.md

 The discovery service uses Netflix's _Eureka_ service.

-The micro-services uses _OpenFeign_ to create REST clients to service-to-service communication.
+The micro-services use _OpenFeign_ to create REST clients for service-to-service communication.

 The discovery service's documentation can be found at **http://localhost:8761**